How to reupholster a couch

 Don’t worry about getting the fabric perfect.
 You will be able to cover the edges and trim with the existing pleated skirt that you cut off earlier.

-You can always make diy piping too for the edges if you have extra time.
+You can always make DIY piping for the edges if you have extra time.

 How much does it cost to reupholster a couch?

 Many of you may be asking how much does it cost to reupholster a couch?
-I already had the slip cover so for me, it was minimal!
-Just the cost of staples and my time.
+I already had the slip cover, so for me, the cost was minimal: just the cost of staples and my time.
 That’s it!

 How to reupholster cushions on a couch

-For the cushion, I used the remaining fabric that I had cut off in the beginning and sewed the ends together and used velcro to close the seam of the cushion.
-I ran out of zippers and velcro is what I had so that is what I used.
+For the couch cushions, I used the remaining fabric that I had cut off in the beginning and sewed the ends together, and used velcro to close the seam of the cushion.
+I ran out of zippers but had plenty of Velcro, so that’s what I used.
 I may sew a zipper on the cushion cover at some point.

-By reusing a slipcover that cost over $300, I was able to save money on the cost of buying fabric and by stapling the slipcover in place, the the fabric now stays put!
+By reusing a slipcover that cost over $300, I was able to save money on the cost of buying fabric.
+Since I attached the slipcover with staples, the slipcover no longer slips around, and I was able to finish this project with very minimal expenses.

-A fresh new look for a sofa that use to be two feet longer for zero money!
+A fresh new look for a sofa that used to be two feet longer for zero money!

 How long does it take to reupholster a couch?